Kaun Banega Crorepati: Season 12: 2020–2021

-The final episode of the season aired on 22 January 2021.

 Season 13: 2021

-Registrations for season 13 of the show started from 10 May 2021.
-The format of digital auditions were continued and entire process was divided into four parts: registration, screening, online audition and personal interview.
+Registration for season 13 began on 10 May 2021.
+The format of digital auditions was continued, and the entire process was divided into four parts: registration, screening, online auditions, and personal interviews.
 The show's promos were titled Sammaan and were directed by Nitesh Tiwari.
 They were released in three parts with the last part revealing the show's air date and time.

-The show premiered on 28 August, on Sony TV channel and SonyLIV app.
-The Friday Special Episode was titled as Shaandaar Shukravaar.
-Studio audience returned for the season and the audience poll lifeline was reinstated.
-However, the Fastest Finger First was removed and a Triple Test was introduced in which contestants took three general knowledge questions with four options similar to season 7 version, and the contestant answering all three in the shortest time headed to the hot seat.
-The timer was named "Dhuk-Dhuki ji".
+The show premiered on 23 August on Sony TV and the SonyLIV app.
+The Friday special episode was titled Shaandaar Shukravaar.
+The studio audience returned for this season; consequently, the audience poll lifeline was reinstated.
+However, the Fastest Finger First was removed and the Triple Test was introduced, in which contestants took three general knowledge questions with four options similar to the season 7 version, and the contestant answering all three in the shortest time headed to the hot seat.

 On 31 August, Himani Bundela became the season's first ₹1 crore winner and the first ever blind contestant to win a crore.